xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-create-and-mount-volumes-on-dreamcompute.rst

 many choices when it comes to file systems, but for this example we'll use a safe default of ext4.

-Now connect to your instance with the dhc-user username.
+Now connect to your instance with the dhc-user username (or the "core" username if using CoreOS).

 We first need to find the device name for our new volume.
 You can see what devices are available by checking for /dev/vd* device files: